BYU-PCCL/holodeck/docs/packages/Dexterity/CleanUp/CleanUp-GroundHand.rst

 **Type:** :ref:`clean-up-task`

 This scenario gives a hand agent a reward based on the number of pieces of trash it picks up off the ground and puts in the trash can.
+The trash is spawned on the ground around the trash can.

 Agents
 ------